 Faculty are evaluated yearly by their division chair.
 The evaluation are in three areas: teaching effectiveness, professional development, and university service.
 Information for this evaluation comes from yearly faculty activities reports and other sources of information faculty may choose to provide.
 Ratings in each of the areas are combined to provide a total rating.
 The ratings are used in making merit, tenure and promotion decisions.

 After the division chair arrives at an evaluation, it is discussed with the faculty member, who may dispute some or all of the evaluation in writing and send this to the college dean.
 The college dean reviews the evaluation (and attached comments by the faculty member), and either concurs with the division chair's evaluation or changes the evaluation.
 If the evaluation is changed, the college dean must notify the division chair and faculty immediately and provide reasons for the change.
-The college dean's evaluation is sent to the SVPAA who may approved or change the evaluation.
-If the evaluation is changed, the SVPAA must notify the college, dean, the division chair and the faculty member and provide reasons for the change.
+The college dean's evaluation is sent to the Provost / C.A.O. who may approve or change the evaluation.
+If the evaluation is changed, the C.A.O. must notify the college, dean, the division chair and the faculty member and provide reasons for the change.

 Faculty should keep both their yearly faculty evaluation reports and their yearly evaluations.
 This information will present a central part of their portfolio for tenure and promotion as well as post-tenure review.